 I doubled my salary with our monthly costs remaining similar.
 But I had to move abroad.
 Away from my family, away from where I was comfortable.
 This was the sacrifice that I feared.
 But being comfortable and miserable at the same time wasn’t an option.
 I finally realised what life truly is — you have to fight for the things that are truly important to you, nobody will just hand anything over and you aren’t entitled to anything.
 The path of least resistance is also a path of misery.
 Ten years later I’m a designer at one of the best companies to work for.
 I lived in Germany, London, and in Edinburgh.
 I work remotely now so I was able to come back home.
 I don’t regret declining that first design job that sounded too good to be true.
 I don’t regret my first “proper” job and all the pain I had to go through there.
 It was hard but it taught me valuable life lessons: you can be self-taught and still become a successful designer, but you need to fight for it.

-Matej Latin is a Senior Product Designer at GitLab and the author of the Better Web Type project and the Better Web Typography for a Better Web book.
+Matej Latin is a Product Designer and the author of the Better Web Type project and the Better Web Typography for a Better Web book.
 Originally from Slovenia but his passion for simple and usable design took him on a journey through Germany, Luxembourg, London and all the way to Edinburgh in Scotland.
 He thrives in the grey area between design and software development.